 We are developing and employing genomics technologies to address these questions.

-Epigenetic alterations and genome instability are hallmarks of ageing.
-We want to understand their relationship during normal tissue ageing and regeneration.
+Epigenetic alterations and genome instability are hallmarks of aging.
+We want to understand their relationship during normal tissue aging and regeneration.
 We are investigating epigenome alterations in different but closely-related mouse strains.
-We employ genome engineering tools to address molecular relationships of epigenome alterations with genome stability, and their impact on tissue ageing and regeneration.
+We employ genome engineering tools to address molecular relationships of epigenome alterations with genome stability, and their impact on tissue aging and regeneration.

 Progeria patients, such as the Hutchinson-Gilford-Progeria-Syndrome (HGPS), rapidly age due to a precise genetic alteration, leading to the accumulation of epigenome alterations and instability.
-Our lab explores the relationship of (Epi)Genome structure and stability in rapid ageing models and relates these findings to normal mammalian ageing and associated disease development.
+Our lab explores the relationship of (Epi)Genome structure and stability in rapid aging models and relates these findings to normal mammalian aging and associated disease development.

 Response and resistance to anticancer therapies vary owing to inter- and intra-tumour heterogeneity.
 Aberrant gene activity and genome instability are critical processes in cancer development.
 Precision medicine aims to characterise tumour heterogeneity and identify cancer-specific molecular vulnerabilities.
 Mutational signatures of lung cancer have been extensively characterised, but the impact of epigenome alterations and stability are less understood.
 Our lab aims to uncover epigenome alterations that critically drive lung cancer and resistance mechanisms using our recently established quantitative ChIP-seq technology to stratify patient-derived cancer xenograft models, reflecting on personalised genome architecture, transcription factor regulation and activity, as well as cancer subtypes suitable for drug-treatment.